How a Georgia House race could rock the national political landscape

 Bluestein: It's his best chance, but not his only chance.
 Ossoff's campaign is trying to exploit the vicious internal feuding among Republican candidates, who are attacking each other more than him.
 In a runoff, Republicans would be pressured to get over their infighting and unify behind whoever emerges.
 The full weight of the GOP would likely be behind that candidate, and Ossoff would be faced with another uphill battle, working against demographics and voting history that do him no favors.
 But Republican unity is no given.
 This race has been particularly vicious on the GOP side, and Handel -- if she lands the No. 2 spot -- has few close allies in the ranks of Georgia Republican leadership.
 Most of the big names in the Georgia GOP - (Sen.) David Perdue, Gingrich, (Gov.) Nathan Deal -- have either endorsed her competitors or stayed out of the race.

-Cillizza: Finish this sentence: "If Ossoff wins more than 50% Tuesday, it tell us _________ about the national political environment."
+Cillizza: Finish this sentence: "If Ossoff wins more than 50% Tuesday, it tells us _________ about the national political environment."
 Now, explain.

 Bluestein: It tells us how Trump-ified the national political environment is.
 We already knew that Republicans in swing House districts in 2018 would have to play defense on Trump.
 But this district was anything but a swing district -- just months ago it was considered the safest of safe GOP seats.
 Mitt Romney and John McCain won it by overwhelming margins in 2012 and 2008, and it's so red that many Democrats didn't even stand for legislative seats or local offices in November.
 But Trump's tepid support in the district and Ossoff's out-of-nowhere campaign may be the first big test of the Trump resistance -- or just another close call for frustrated Democrats.